The-cmd-explorer/DontBlockthisPlease/README.md

 ### Authentication (Supabase)

 We use Supabase Auth to keep login simple and stateless across our multiple links.
-This lets players remain logged in across mirror links and proxies without re-authenticating constantly.

 - Social logins and email/password available
 - Token-based sessions stored safely in secure cookies/local storage